-Between 1967 and 1972, Birmingham’s The Moody Blues released seven studio albums, commonly referred to as the Core Seven.
+Between 1967 and 1972, Birmingham’s The Moody Blues released seven studio albums, commonly referred to as the core seven.
 While they stayed in step with the times, transitioning from richly orchestrated psych pop to more stripped down albums in the 1970s, The Moody Blues were twee, moustachioed and played gentle music that rarely rocked.
-Drummer Graeme Edge wrote poetry, Justin Hayward sang like an angel, and Mike Pinder questioned the meaning of existence over a series of gorgeous and ridiculous albums.
+Drummer Graeme Edge wrote poetry, Justin Hayward sang like an angel, and Mike Pinder questioned the meaning of existence over a series of gorgeous yet ridiculous albums.

 #7: Every Good Boy Deserves Favour (1971)

-Despite a great Justin Hayward rocker ‘The Story In Your Eyes’, EGBDF remains the slightest and most dispensable of the core seven.
+Despite a great Justin Hayward rocker ‘The Story In Your Eyes’, Every Good Boy Deserves Favour remains the slightest and most dispensable of the core seven.
+The title is taken from the acronym that piano students use to learn the lines in the treble clef.

 #6: In Search Of The Lost Chord (1968)

-The Moody Blues went full on hippie mode in 1968, with lyrics about Timothy Leary and ‘Om’, but they’re too (endearingly) dorky to make convincing hippies.
+The Moody Blues went full on hippie mode in 1968, with lyrics about Timothy Leary and the chant of ‘Om’, but they’re too endearingly dorky to make convincing acolytes of the counter-culture.

 #5: A Question Of Balance (1970)

-The group’s material was becoming too complex to play live, and they stripped down their sound, while their first album of the 1970s tackled issues of the environmental and war.
+The Moody Blues’ material was becoming too complex to play live, so they stripped down their sound for their first album of the 1970s.
+A Question of Balance tackles topical issues of the environmental and war.
 Justin Hayward provides the highlight with the driving, acoustic ‘Question’.

 #4: On The Threshold Of a Dream (1969)